pal-admin/pal-webots-competition-participant-template/README.md

 ## Develop

-Download and install Webots on your computer: [Webots](https://cyberbotics.com)
+Download and install Webots on your computer: [Webots](https://github.com/cyberbotics/webots/releases/tag/R2021a) (e.g. [`webots-R2021a_setup.exe`](https://github.com/cyberbotics/webots/releases/download/R2021a/webots-R2021a_setup.exe) for Windows)

 Create the following directory structure: